blab/cartography/docs/cartography.md

 We ran the raw embedding distances through the clustering algorithm Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) to understand the usage of the embeddings to cluster data without the phylogenetic tree.

-To further analyze these embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: hamming vs Euclidean distance scatterplots with a LOESS best fit line, and within vs between clade KDE density plots per embedding.
+To further analyze these embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: Hamming vs Euclidean distance scatterplots with a LOESS best fit line, and within vs between clade KDE density plots per embedding.

 #### Hamming distance vs Euclidean distance scatterplots: